HansongYang/C-files/README.md

 # Ravens
-c
 These files are my basic programs with c.
-They are very interesting and funny, please enjoy it.
+They are very interesting and splendid, escpailly the TCP program which let you talk on the two  seperate computers. please enjoy it.